soumyasaswata/fashion-image-processing/README.md

 - Node.js (v16 or higher) and npm
 - MongoDB (for image processing storage)
 - Git (for version control)
-- Heroku or any cloud platform for deployment

 **Project Setup:**
 The project contains two separate applications for the client and server, each with its own package.json file.
 Follow the steps below to set up both.